pyvista/pyvista-tutorial/_sources/index.rst.txt

    <https://numpy.org/>`_ and other libraries that are compatible with PyVista,
    like `trimesh <https://trimsh.org/examples.html>`_ or `meshio
    <https://github.com/nschloe/meshio>`_.
-3. Advanced users should be familiar the Visualization Toolkit (VTK), general data science, and GUI frameworks like Qt.
+3. Advanced users should be familiar with the Visualization Toolkit (VTK), general data science, and GUI frameworks like Qt.